stairsb/Phylogenomic-pipline/README.md

 ```
 python3 1_hmmsearch.py -h
 ```
-Reads and parses domtbl from `hmmsearch`
+Reads and parses domtbl from `hmmsearch` and uses an input E-value cutoff to remove sequences that have low hmm matching profile
 ```
 domtbl2unaln -h
 	Use --best